vfarcic/devops24/manuscript/07-jenkins-cdp.md

 We already automated Jenkins installation so that it provides all the features we need out-of-the-box.
 Therefore, the exercises that follow should be very straightforward.

 If you are a **Docker For Mac or Windows**, **minikube**, or **minishift** user, we'll need to bring back up the VM we created in the previous chapter.
-Feel free to skip the commands that follow if you did not `suspent` the VM at the end of the previous chapter, or if you are hosting your cluster in AWS or GCP.
+Feel free to skip the commands that follow if you did not `suspend` the VM at the end of the previous chapter, or if you are hosting your cluster in AWS or GCP.

 ```bash
 cd cd/docker-build